 |Principal Investigator:||Odom, Samuel||Awardee:||University of North Carolina, Chapel Hill|

-|Program:||Professional Development for Teachers and School-Based Service Providers [Program Details]|
+|Program:||Educators and School-Based Service Providers [Program Details]|

 |Award Period:||4 years (7/1/2015-6/30/2019)||Award Amount:||$3,498,529|

-|Goal:||Efficacy and Replication||Award Number:||R324A150047|
+|Type:||Efficacy and Replication||Award Number:||R324A150047|

-Purpose: This project will assess the efficacy of a widely used professional development model that promotes program quality, teachers' use of evidence-based practices (EBPs), and positive outcomes for elementary school students with autism spectrum disorder (ASD).
-The study will respond to a national need to prepare teachers to implement effective, research-based educational programs for students with ASD to improve behavioral, social, and academic outcomes for these students.
+Purpose: This project assessed the efficacy of a widely used professional development model that promotes program quality, teachers' use of evidence-based practices (EBPs), and positive outcomes for elementary school students with autism spectrum disorder (ASD).
+The study responds to a national need to prepare teachers to implement effective, research-based educational programs to improve behavioral, social, and academic outcomes for students with ASD.

 Project Activities: The researchers conducted a randomized controlled trial with 60 elementary schools to determine the impact of the National Professional Development Center on Autism Spectrum Disorder (NPDC) model on teacher and student outcomes.
 Researchers trained and supported teachers and school-based teams to provide appropriate and individualized interventions using EBPs to participating students and assessed intervention effects on a variety of outcomes, including program quality, teacher EBP use and fidelity, and student progress on individualized goals.

 Key Outcomes: The main findings of this project, as reported by the principal investigator, are as follows:

 Setting: The study took place in 60 elementary schools in North Carolina.
 These schools were distributed across urban, suburban, and rural areas.